Equals Three, LLC v. Jukin Media, Inc.: Opinion

 Equals Three argues that "the episodes are transformative because they are parodies of the Jukin videos," while Jukin argues that they are not parodies "because they do not critique Jukin's videos."
-The court said the episodes comment upon or criticize Jukin's videos by highlight their ridiculousness by creating fictionalized narratives of how the events transpired, using similes, or by directly mocking the depicted events and people within the videos.
+The court said the episodes comment upon or criticize Jukin's videos by highlighting their ridiculousness by creating fictionalized narratives of how the events transpired, using similes, or by directly mocking the depicted events and people within the videos.
 Equals Three's use of Jukin's videos is admittedly commercial, but the commercial nature of the use is outweighed by the transformativeness.
-The court found that the video use in the episode Sheep to Balls, where a person buys an phone and drops it, was not transformative and is not fair use.
-Other than Sheep to Balls, the court did not find any evidence that Equals Three did not in good faith believe that it was making fair use of Jukins' videos and the Equals Three videos to be highly transformative, weighing in favor of fair use.
+The court found that the video use in the episode Sheep to Balls, where a person buys a phone and drops it, was not transformative and is not fair use.
+Other than Sheep to Balls, the court did not find any evidence that Equals Three did not in good faith believe that it was making fair use of Jukin's videos and the Equals Three videos to be highly transformative, weighing in favor of fair use.

 For the nature of the copyrighted work, the court found Jukin's work to be creative.
 Jukin's videos were all published before Equals Three used them.
 The court finds this factor not particularly important where the new work is highly transformative.

 For the substantiality Jukin argues Equals Three uses the most important parts of the videos and Equals Three argues that it uses no more of Jukin's videos than is necessary to achieve its purpose of criticizing and commenting.
 The court side with Equals Three where they used no more than necessary to allow the host's jokes, comments, and criticisms, favoring fair use.

 For the potential market Jukin alleges that Equals Three frequently copies its videos during the time when they are most valuable.
 Equals Three argues that there is no way for a viewer to share a source video contained in an Equals Three episode without having the viewer watch the entire episode.
-The court finds that the transformative nature of the video makes cognizable market harm less likely no actual evidence of any such harm.
+The court finds that the transformative nature of the video makes cognizable market harm less likely with no actual evidence of any such harm.

 The court granted Jukin's motion for summary judgment to the extent that Jukin asserts that the video "Sheep to Balls" is not a fair use and entered a partial judgement.
 But for all other videos the Court denies Jukin's motion for summary judgment.